COLUMN-As Ukraine distracts, Russia and China on march in Africa: Peter Apps | Law-Order

 With China also the principal of Sudan's military regime Washington and its Western allies say neither the influence of Moscow nor Beijing is good for Africa and its people.
 In Mali, the United Nations has reported a dramatic rise of deaths with the arrival of Russian "advisers" this year, filling a gap left by the withdrawal of French troops.
 Russia's footprint in Africa is much lighter than China's, but Mali has been a major success story for the Kremlin this year and Moscow is believed also stepping up its influence across the wider Sahel.
 Conflict-related humanitarian and economic crises have now been dramatically worsened with the disruptions of food deliveries from Russia and Ukraine, two of the largest suppliers to Africa.
 Western states and Ukraine blame a de facto Russian blockade of Odesa and Russian attacks on Ukrainian infrastructure for halting millions of tonnes of food, but Russia has proved increasingly successful at shifting the blame to Western sanctions.

-*** Peter Apps is a writer on international affairs, globalisation, conflict and other issues.
+*** Peter Apps is a writer on international affairs, globalization, conflict, and other issues.
 He is the founder and executive director of the Project for Study of the 21st Century; PS21, a non-national, non-partisan, non-ideological think tank.
-Paralysed by a war-zone car crash in 2006, he also blogs about his disability and other topics.
+Paralyzed by a war-zone car crash in 2006, he also blogs about his disability and other topics.
 He was previously a reporter for Reuters and continues to be paid by Thomson Reuters.
 Since 2016, he has been a member of the British Army Reserve and the UK Labour Party.
-(Editing by Tomasz Janowski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)